Document creation modes

 Multiple documents per order mode is available only for the Professional plan and higher.

-When using the Multiple documents per order mode, you can choose between two settings how the changes to the order will be reflected on the documents: Create cancellation or incremental credit notes.
+When using the Multiple documents per order mode, you can choose one of two options that impact how Sufio creates additional documents to reflect changes made to edited orders: Incremental credit notes or Cancellation credit notes.

 Create incremental credit notes

-When the Create new documents incrementally toggle is turned on, Sufio creates additional documents that supplement the original invoice.
+When the Create cancellation credit notes toggle is turned off, Sufio creates additional documents that supplement the original invoice.

-For example, when items are returned for a refund, they are removed from the Shopify order.
-In Sufio, the items stay on the original invoice, and a new credit note is automatically created for the items.
+For example, when items are refunded in your store admin, they are removed from the order.
+In Sufio, these items stay on the original invoice, and a new credit note is automatically created for these items.

-When items get added to a Shopify order for which an invoice already exists, a new invoice just for the newly added items is automatically created.
+When items get added to an order for which an invoice already exists, a new invoice for the newly added items is automatically created.

 All the documents together provide a summary of the latest state of the Shopify order.

-The advantage of this setting is that typically, fewer documents are created than when using the cancellation setting.
+The advantage of this setting is that it typically creates fewer documents than using cancellation credit notes.

 Create cancellation credit notes

-For every change made to an order—such as a return for a refund or edit—Sufio creates a credit note that cancels the original invoice in full.
+For every change made to an order—such as a return, refund, or edit—Sufio creates a credit note that cancels the original invoice in full.
 It then creates a new invoice that reflects the latest state of the order.

-For example, when items are returned for a refund, they are removed from the online store order.
+For example, when items are refunded in your store admin, they are removed from the order.
 In Sufio, a new credit note is automatically created that cancels the original invoice.
-Additionally, a new invoice is created that represents the whole order without the returned or refunded items.
+Next, a new invoice that shows the whole order without the refunded items is created.

-Each time items get added to the Shopify order, a new credit note that cancels the previous invoice and a new invoice that also includes the added items is automatically created.
+When an order is edited and items are added to the order, a new credit note that cancels the previous invoice and a new invoice with both the original and newly added items is automatically created.

-The advantage is that the latest invoice provides a summary of the latest state of the Shopify order.
+The advantage of this setting is that the latest invoice always corresponds to the latest state of the order.
+However, it often results in more documents being created for an order.

 Need help?

 Not sure which document creation mode to use for your online store?
-Our experienced support team will be happy to provide additional information.
+Our experienced support team will be happy to help you choose the right mode for your business and region.